workingDog/AirPodsMotion/README.md

 #  AirPodsMotion

-An AirPods Pro motion detection in SwiftUI code.
+Controlling a 3D model using AirPods in SwiftUI.

-Using *RealityKit* in *SwiftUI* controlling Apple *robot* model with the AirPods.
+Using *RealityKit* in *SwiftUI* to control the Apple *robot* model with the movements of your AirPods.

-In this basic App note the addition of
+In this basic App, note the addition of
 *Privacy - Motion Usage Description* to the **Info.plist**.

 You can move your AirPods while wearing them in your ears.